Eriklpz04/Eriklpz04.github.io/_publications/2009-10-01-paper-title-number-1.md

 paperurl: 'http://eriklpz04.github.io/files/Resume-2025.pdf'
 ---

-This is the up to date resume, references will be provided upon request
+This is the up to date resume, references will be provided upon request.